Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/alpha_over.rst

 Where the foreground image pixels have an alpha greater than 0 (namely, have some visibility), the background image will be overlaid.

-Use the *Factor* slider to 'merge' the two pictures.
+Use the *Factor* slider to merge the two pictures.
 A factor less than 1.00 will make the foreground more transparent, allowing the background to bleed through.